rmusab/ExtraLang/README.md

 # ExtraLang
 This program helps a user to learn languages by engaging in simple games.
 The program makes use of the WordNet database, and was originally developed for Russian-speaking people, but it can be adapted to any languages as long as the appropriate databases are provided.
+The program also makes use of the text-to-speech engine to pronounce English words.

 ![Screenshot1](Screenshots/screenshot1.png)
 *Fig. 1: Training mode selection window*